net-lisias-kspu/ContractConfigurator/Contract-Type.md

         //
         // Default = 1.0
         weight = 10.0

+        // The DATA node is a special node that is not used by contracts
+        // or parameters directly, but provide storage for generic values
+        // that can be used as part of expressions.
+        DATA
+        {
+            type = Vessel
+            targetVessel = AllVessels().Where(v => v.isOrbiting()).First()
+        }

         // The PARAMETER node defines a contract parameter.
 The following
         // shows an example parameter.
 See the Parameters page for examples of